fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 ![terminal output from ESlint init](../../images/3/52e_flat.png)

-The configuration will be saved in the generated _eslint.config.mjs_ file:
+The configuration will be saved in the generated <em>eslint.config.mjs</em> file:

 ```js
 import globals from 'globals'